manu-fwi/WiFi-Serial/README.md

  *   		   		  you want to connect to
  * S CONNECT_TO_PORT param_port:  set port of the server
  *   		   		  you want to connect to
+ * S SERVER_PORT param_port:	  set port on which your server will listen
  * Each "S" command receives an answer: S COMMAND OK/NOK
  *
  * "G" commands to get parameters and status